LI7XI/AudioAnalyzerDocs/docs/handler-types/fft/band-resampler.md

 AudioLevel uses nearest neighbor sampling, which leads to issue of several neighbor bands having the same value.

-AudioAnalyzer can do the same, or, when `CubicInterpolation` is true, it can use fancy cubic resampling, which makes values transition smoother to create an illusion of better resolution.
+AudioAnalyzer can do the same, or, when `CubicInterpolation` is true, it can use cubic resampling, which makes values transition smoother to create an illusion of better resolution.

 _Examples:_